darkorsa/cordo-bundle-backoffice/README.md

 $ php cordo cordo/backoffice:install
 ```

-That will install all the modules in your `./app/Backoffice` folder.
+That will install all the modules in your `./app/Backoffice` folder and automatically update the DB schema.

 If you want to change to default installation folder, provide context parameter: